Application requirements

 If you wish to be considered for an Applied Health Economics scholarship, please provide a brief essay (approximately 600 words) in your e-application explaining your motivation and rationale, with an emphasis on how your education in applied health economics will contribute to national or international efforts in healthcare.
 Highlight your achievements, motivations, and any relevant circumstances, such as your future goals and how you plan to use the knowledge you have gained.
 Motivation based on previous work experience and/or your future career ambitions should be as specific as possible.

-Foreign students at Masaryk University can take advantage of a number of scholarship programmes.
-While ECON MUNI does not provide scholarships to cover your tuition fees, as our tuition fees are already subsidized by the Czech government, there are other scholarship opportunities you might be eligible for:
+International students at Masaryk University can take advantage of a number of scholarship programmes.
+While ECON MUNI does not provide scholarships to cover your entire tuition fee, as our tuition fees are already subsidized by the Czech government, there are other scholarship opportunities you might be eligible for:

 Masaryk University Scholarships